|City:||Buenos Aires, Argentina|

 Freddie's microphone dies in the second verse of the song.
 Within seconds, Ratty comes to the rescue and brings him a new microphone, but Freddie is quickly dissatisfied with it, as it seems to be too loud or perhaps even distorted in the monitors.
 As seen in pic 10, he seamlessly switches over to John Deacon's mic (which needs to be turned up, since John doesn't actually sing, even although he often appears to) where he sings the rest of the verse and second chorus before jumping over to the piano for the bridge.
 Throughout all this, he doesn't miss a beat.
 A true professional.

 One of the incredible intricacies in Queen's show is seen on the video.
 In Dragon Attack, when Freddie sings "Take me to the place where the red's all red," the lights go red.
 Likewise, during "Take me to the place where the green's all green," the lights turn green.

 As he had done since the early days, Freddie tosses his tambourine into the audience before he starts singing the first verse of Keep Yourself Alive.
 During the second verse, he notices that it has been thrown back on stage, so he throws it back again!

-The complete concert was later broadcast on TV more than once.
+The complete concert was filmed and later broadcast on TV (Canal 9).
 The original broadcast was seen by about 35 million people, and included clips of the gear being loaded in and the stage being assembled, as well as commentary between songs by Juan Alberto Badía.
-A copy of this video has since been shown at fan conventions, and clips have shown up in many documentaries.
-Freddie is seen with a backstage pass attached to his belt loop!
+A copy of this video has since been shown at fan conventions, and clips have been seen in many documentaries.
 An hour-long version of the video from the TV station's master copy is circulating amongst collectors.
-Footage of the stage being built was also broadcast on TV.

 A few of the pictures were submitted by Fabio Minero.